Article by Matthew Butler, based on the work, research, and ideas put forth in the book The Path of the Spiritual Sun.

 The autumn equinox represents the principle of inner death (which has nothing to do with any kind of physical death).
 This practice is one in which someone eliminates the egos that exist within their subconscious, such as fear, anger, lust, greed, envy, etc. It has been represented allegorically in mythology as descending into the darkness of the underworld to confront beasts or monsters.
 This dark underworld is that of the subconscious, and the beasts represent the egos.
 As this practice is continued, the darkness of the psyche is transformed into greater consciousness, and the egos replaced with higher feelings and perceptions, such as love, inner peace, the perception of beauty etc. This practice continues throughout the path, until by the end all inner darkness is removed and replaced with light.

-This principle is put into practice on a day-to-day basis by observing the manifestations of ego states within oneself, so they can be uncovered, studied, understood and resisted,120 and gradually removed entirely by appealing to one’s own spiritual Mother to destroy them.
-She has been shown performing this role in various traditions through her depiction as a warrior goddess destroying demons, evil and sin.121122
+This principle is put into practice on a day-to-day basis by observing the manifestations of ego states within oneself, so they can be uncovered, studied, understood and resisted,133 and gradually removed entirely by appealing to one’s own Spiritual Mother to destroy them.
+She has been shown performing this role in various traditions through her depiction as a warrior goddess destroying demons, evil and sin.134135

 2.)
 Spiritual birth